Albertas159/Personal-Website/README.md

 **NOTE**

-Still a working progress in respect to responsiveness, scalability and mobile use
+Still a working progress in respect to responsiveness, scalability and not suitable for mobile use also if out of scale zoom in or out of the page (CTRL+scroll-wheel)

 ## Introduction